dapr/docs/howto/setup-secret-store/aws-secretmanager.md

-# Secret Store for AWS Secret Manager
+# Secret store for AWS Secret Manager

-This document shows how to enable AWS Secret Manager secret store using [Dapr Secrets Component](../../concepts/components/secrets.md) for Standalone and Kubernetes mode.
+This document shows how to enable AWS Secret Manager secret store using [Dapr Secrets Component](../../concepts/components/secrets.md) for self hosted and Kubernetes mode.

 ## Create an AWS Secret Manager instance